 Figure 2 shows a cross-sectional view of the antenna, clearly showing the upper frequency notches (side) and lower frequency notch (center).
 A coax of 75 Ohms is used to feed the antenna.

-The S-parameters for the 3 aforementioned cases are shown in Figure 3.
-As expected, the side notches contribute a high frequency mode with a low frequency mode results from the central notch.
-The combined effect is shown in complete all-notches configuration.
+The S-parameters for the three aforementioned cases are shown in Figure 3.
+As expected, the side notches contribute a high frequency mode with a low frequency mode resulting from the central notch.
+The combined effect is shown in the complete all-notches configuration.

 The 3D Farfield plots at 4 GHz and 4.78 GHz are shown in Figure 4 with the polar forms in Figure 5.
 These results correspond to those presented in where simulated results were compared to measurements for a wide-range of antenna configurations.

 This article summarizes only a fraction of the work carried out in the but does demonstrate the ability of CST MWS to simulate such structures.
 CST MWS lends itself naturally to the simulation of UWB antennas since it enables the user to investigate their real Time Domain behavior.

 For a comparison between the measurement and simulated results, the reader is advised to consult where the excellent agreement is shown.